Issogr/llm-launcher/README.md

 - `LOCALAI_IMAGE`: Docker image for LocalAI (with SYCL support for Intel GPUs)
 - `LOCALAI_NAME`: Container name for LocalAI
 - `LOCALAI_PORT`: Port for accessing LocalAI's API on your host
-- `LOCALAI_MODEL`: Default model to load (e.g., "phi-2")
+- `LOCALAI_MODEL`: Default model to load (e.g., "gemma-3-4b-it-qat")
-- `LOCALAI_EXTRA_FLAGS`: Additional flags to pass to LocalAI
+- `LOCALAI_EXTRA_FLAGS`: Additional flags to pass to LocalAI (e.g., "--threads 4")

 ## 🛠️ How It Works

 The script follows these steps:

-1. Checks prerequisites and loads the configuration
+1. Processes command-line arguments for various operation modes
+2. Checks prerequisites (Docker, necessary directories, configuration)
-2. Creates a Docker network for container communication
+3. Creates a Docker network for container communication
-3. Prompts for the desired backend type
+4. Prompts for the desired backend type (or uses specified backend in non-interactive mode)
-4. Configures and verifies the selected backend
+5. Sets up the selected backend:
+   - For local Ollama: Verifies and optionally starts Ollama service
+   - For LM Studio: Configures connection to remote instance
+   - For Ollama container: Downloads image and runs container with Intel GPU support
+   - For llama.cpp: Configures connection to local server
+   - For LocalAI: Downloads image and runs container with Intel SYCL acceleration
-5. Pulls and starts the OpenWebUI container with appropriate settings
+6. Pulls and starts the OpenWebUI container with appropriate settings
-6. Verifies connectivity between OpenWebUI and the backend
+7. Verifies connectivity between OpenWebUI and the backend
-7. Displays access information
+8. Displays access information

 ## 🖥️ Accessing the UI